 If during implementation you will notice that RequestRecipientOrganisationSystemId property under PersonDuplicateWithDetails is filled go to section Advanced Concepts where you can find more details about registrations created by external systems.

-List of test persons registered in Beta environment:
+List of test persons registered in Beta environment (first name, last name, date of birth):

 Please note that the list was valid at the time of writing this article.
 In case when you cannot receive details of above persons (i.e. because the empty string is returned instead of XML), please let us know, so we could check it and provide you a set of new names.